A 'Chemical Haze' Stole Across A British Beach — And No One Knows What It Was

 "Whatever it was, it smelled like burnt plastic," said another witness.

 By the time the mist had dissipated, roughly 150 people had been treated for their symptoms at Eastbourne General District Hospital.
-Police believe hundreds more were affected by the mist, though in general, they say the effects were minor.
+Police believe hundreds more were affected by the mist, though in general, they say, the effects were minor.

 And that's about where the certainties end.